Veratridine: Mechanism of action and applications

-Veratridine acts a neurotoxin by increasing nerve excitability.
+Veratridine acts as a neurotoxin by increasing nerve excitability.
 It binds to binding site 2 on the voltage-gated sodium channels (the same site bound by batrachotoxin, aconitine, and grayanotoxin), leading to persistent activation.
 Veratridine inhibits sodium channel inactivation by shifting the activation threshold toward a more negative potential.
 The resulting influx of Na+ also leads to the increase of intracellular Ca2+ concentrations, causing the overproduction of reactive oxygen species responsible for neuronal damage.

 Veratridine is readily absorbed through the skin and mucous membranes and through ingestion.
 The tissues most affected are the heart, nerves, and skeletal muscles: main symptoms of veratridine toxicity include severe nausea, bradycardia, hypotension, difficulty breathing, salivation, and muscle weakness.
 Treatment involves the administration of activated charcoal, atropine, and benzodiazepines (if the affected individual is seizing).

 Veratridine's ability to depolarize cells by affecting sodium channels lends it its applicability as a neuropharmacological tool for the study of electrical properties of nerve and muscle fibers.
 It has also been tested as a treatment for myasthenia gravis, in light of its potential to increase muscle responses to motor neuron stimulation.

 Furthermore, this compound has recently been reported to increase sperm progressive motility (although it does not produce hyperactivation by itself).
 It has the potential of enhancing protein tyrosine phosphorylation, which takes place during capacitation, and its effects are inhibited in the presence of lidocaine and tetrodotoxin.